web-padawan/polymer3-webpack-starter/README.md

-# Polymer 3 Webpack Sandbox
+# Polymer 3 Webpack Starter

 This is an example project demonstrating how you can build a frontend part of the JavaScript application using [Vaadin components](https://vaadin.com/components) and [Vaadin.Router](https://github.com/vaadin/vaadin-router) library, and leverage the benefits of the modern tools.